What we do

 Sarah joined The New Humanitarian in 2017 and heads up its external relations and communications portfolio.
 Sarah brings with her more than a decade of experience in strategic communication and engagement in the field of international peace and security.
 For the past 11 years she has worked at the global peacebuilding organisation, Interpeace in a variety of key positions.
 Sarah also serves as Head of the Peace Talks, an initiative that highlights the inspirational stories of people who are making positive contributions to peace.
 She has been recognized by the World Economic Forum for her contribution as a Global Shaper (2011-2015).
 She is a member of the Banff Forum of leaders under 40 in Canada.
 Sarah holds an MA in International Affairs from Norman Paterson School of International Affairs.

-Emmeline Booth, Outreach and Reporting Officer
+Emmeline Booth, External Relations Officer

 Finance and Administration